AICV-UofGuelph/aicv_ros_controllers/README.md

 - if not given, `timestep` variable will be set to 0.2
 - if not given, `folder_name` variable will be set to run_[num of files in 'run_data/' directory]
+- use Python 2.7 to run
+- make amcl values in config file smaller before using